0 3

 With French cuisine famously leaning heavily on cream, butter and meat, it begs the question; how to eat like a vegan in Paris?
 Try 42 Degrees for an alternative meal at this 100% raw restaurant that offers dishes like girolle mushrooms with parsley oil, and hazelnuts and a raw apple pie with date caramel.

-The Abattoir Végétal has transformed its site from an actual abattoir, to an instagrammers dream.
-This vegan restaurant is filled with plants and flowers and the very affordable €15 starter and main lunch menu offers large portions of colourful curries, seasonable vegetables and falafel with lemon cream, all adorned with edible flowers.
+The Abattoir Végétal has transformed its site from an actual abattoir, to an Instagrammers dream, filled with plants and flowers.
+The affordable €15 starter and main lunch menu offers large portions of colourful curries, seasonable vegetables and falafel with lemon cream, all adorned with edible flowers.
 Arguably the best vegan restaurant in Paris is the traditional Le Potager du Marais.
 Classic French home-style cooking but completely organic and vegan and mostly gluten free!
 Enjoy French onion soup, mushroom paté, and apricot crème brûlée in a rustic and friendly setting.

 Where to Buy Macarons in Paris

 French macarons are synonymous with Paris and no trip is complete without sampling the sweet treats.
-Well known purveyors of French macarons, Ladurée have a very clever marketing team and have had their macarons featured in many films and TV ads including Sofia Coppola’s Marie Antoinette.
-Established in 1862 the Ladurée shop on the Champs-Élysées is like stepping in to a Disney film, albeit one with pricey macarons everywhere.
+Well-known purveyors of French macarons, Ladurée have a very clever marketing team and have had their macarons featured in many films and TV ads including Sofia Coppola’s Marie Antoinette.
+Established in 1862 the Ladurée shop on the Champs-Élysées is like stepping into a Disney film.

 Arch rivals of Ladurée, Pierre Hermé, possibly the most famous macaron shop in Paris, also offer luxury macarons.
-A pioneer of the classic French sweet, make sure you try his signature pistachio macaron; a soft yet crisp shell crumbles away to reveal pistachio and almond meringue and a white chocolate and pistachio ganache, with a hint of bitter almond.
-This classic Parisian treat doesn’t usually come cheap and the above mentioned might put you a little out of pocket.
-Carette, just a stone’s throw away from the Eiffel Tower offer delicious macarons where you can order a plate of 5 mini macarons for €10.
+A pioneer of the classic French sweet, make sure you try his signature pistachio macaron.
+The soft yet crisp shell crumbles away to reveal pistachio and almond meringue and a white chocolate and pistachio ganache, with a hint of bitter almond.
+This classic Parisian treat doesn’t usually come cheap and the above-mentioned might put you a little out of pocket.
+Carette, just a stone’s throw away from the Eiffel Tower, offers delicious macarons where you can order a plate of 5 mini macarons for €10.

 Ladurée